tdjohnson7/tdjohnson7/README.md

 - 🔭 I’m currently working on [a Age of Empires 4 Unit Counter Calculator App](https://github.com/tdjohnson7/100hoursProjectTest)

-- 🌱 I’m currently learning: **react.js, data structures and algorithms, MVC, and how to write better code(always)!**
+- 🌱 I’m currently learning: **Next.js, more data structures and algorithms, and how to write better code(always)!**

 - 👨‍💻 All of my projects are available at [https://tynonjohnsonwebdeveloper.netlify.app/](https://tynonjohnsonwebdeveloper.netlify.app/)